 In October 2015, the third pillbox on the trail was painted pink for Breast Cancer Awareness Month.
 Since that time, the pillbox has become a local landmark, recognizable in Instagram photos as “The Pink Box.”

 Hikers continue to add graffiti notes to the walls championing their support of breast cancer survivors and the cause.
 The top of the box also offers a great photo op, as shown above.

 Manoa Falls Trail Hike

 Located within the Koo’lau range on the south of the island, the Manoa Falls Trail Hike is a muddy, accessible hike to a waterfall.
-Like many of the best hikes on Oahu, this 1.3 mile out-and-back trail is popular with tourists and experienced hikers, in part because they filmed scenes from Jurassic Park here.
+Like many of the best hikes on Oahu, this 1.3-mile out-and-back trail is popular with tourists and experienced hikers.
+(This is in part because they filmed scenes from Jurassic Park here.)

 PSA: you should not drink or swim in the falls!
 The Manoa waterfall might look picturesque, but the local feral pig population pees in the water.
 This, in turn, puts swimmers at risk for contracting Leptospirosis (a very unsexy picture of paradise– sorry to be a buzzkill).

 The Manoa Falls Trail is also pretty muddy even when it hasn’t rained.
 Be sure to wear shoes with good tread that you wouldn’t mind dirtying.
 Fortunately, there are hoses back at the trailhead for rinsing off shoes and legs afterward.